 Step by step tutorial on making your own wall curtain

 Below are two pictures of the left and right sides of the lounge window.
 The two wall curtains give the room a tremendous lift.
+You can see the overall effect in the living room makeover here.
 This short tutorial shows you exactly how to make your own wall curtain.

 COST: £0.00